Cyber Security Cooperation Program - Funding Application Guide

 Section 1: Program Overview

-Public Safety Canada (the Department) is working to build a safe and resilient Canada through the CSCP, which provides time-limited funding in the form of grants and contributions.
+The Department of Public Safety and Emergency Preparedness (the Department) is pleased to invite proposals to support and advance efforts to build a safe and resilient Canada through the CSCP, which provides time-limited funding in the form of grants and contributions.
 Funding under the CSCP supports projects that contribute to security and prosperity in the digital age while positioning Canada as a global leader in cyber security.

 Financial assistance may be provided to the following classes of recipients: